-To increase Fujitec's market share and support specific regional needs, we are making efforts to receive orders from high-profile projects in global and Japanese markets.
-Our most recent achievement is the order received for high-speed elevators traveling at 720 meters per minute for the Snowland Project in Zhangjiakou, the site of the 2022 Beijing Winter Olympics and Paralympics.
+To increase Fuiltec's market share and support specific regional needs, we are making efforts to receive orders from high-profile projects in global and Japanese markets.
+Our most recent achievement is the order received for high-speed elevators traveling at 720 meters per minute for the Snowland Project in Zhangjiakou, China.
 Running through the mountain, this will be the world's longest traveling elevator with a distance of 638 meters when complete.